Manfred Thumm

 Affiliation: Fakultät für Physik & Center for NanoScience (CeNS) Ludwig-Maximilians-Universität München, Germany

-Title of speech: THz spectroscopy
+Title of speech: The Roots of THz Near-Field Microscopy

 Antti Räisänen